UrbanIntelligence/CS586-DS504-Spring23/project1/README.md

 * [GitHub API users](https://developer.github.com/v3/users/)
 * [GitHub API search](https://developer.github.com/v3/search/#search-users)

 For API requests using Basic Authentication or OAuth, you can make up to 5000 requests per hour.
 You can create your personal access tokens under developer settings.
+(To be updated to REST API)
 <p align="center">
 <img src="token.png">
 </p>

-#### Sample code
+#### Sample code (To be updated to REST API)

 ```python
 import requests